Graceland Cemetery (Washington, D.C.): Operation

-From 1871 to 1873, Graceland Cemetery was landscaped and numerous trees planted.
-Winding walkways were laid out through the cemetery's gently rolling hills, and an expensive caretaker's house constructed.
+From 1871 to 1873, Graceland Cemetery was landscaped and numerous trees were planted.
+Winding walkways were laid out through the cemetery's gently rolling hills, and an expensive caretaker's house was constructed.
 The southern half of the property sloped to the south.
 There were several springs here, and this area was somewhat marshy.
 The eastern terminus of the Columbia Railway, one of the city's largest streetcar companies, was across the street.
 The cemetery was on top of a hill, which gave it excellent views of the city and United States Capitol.

 Graceland Cemetery was governed by a Board of Directors.
 The board consisted of a president, secretary-treasurer, and three directors.
 A seven-member Advisory Board was also established to advise the Board of Directors on cemetery operations.

 The cemetery opened about April 1873.
 In its first nine months of operation, about 40 burials occurred.
 Nearly all of these were along the cemetery's southern boundary, which ran along Benning Road.

 About 42,000 burial lots existed at Graceland.
 Lot prices were initially held low, to encourage burials.
 Lot prices ranged from $3 in the marshy southern area to $22 for a prime hilltop site.
 Burial costs were also low: Opening and closing a grave cost just $4, while handling the body cost $5.
 (Grave markers, burial vaults, fences, and other improvements cost significantly more.)
 In comparison, at the highly popular (and almost all-white) Rock Creek Cemetery, opening and closing a grave cost $6.50.

 Although at times popular with the city's black community, Graceland never quite caught on.
 The Columbian Harmony Cemetery was the city's most popular African American cemetery, with Payne's Cemetery in the Marshall Heights neighborhood east of the Anacostia River the second most popular.
-Graceland cemetery was not very popular, however, until 1890.
+Graceland Cemetery was not very popular, however, until 1890.
 A total of 4,722 African Americans were buried there between 1880 and 1894 (just 4.7 percent of all black burials in the city), but it was the top burying ground for African Americans in 1890 and 1891.
 At the time it closed, several hundred (perhaps thousands) of as-yet unused burial plots at Graceland were owned by blacks.
 Although only 1,073 whites were buried at Graceland from 1880 to 1894 (just 0.8 percent of all white burials in the city, this was actually quite a substantial number for a racially integrated cemetery.
 Nonetheless, by February 1893 there were 5,700 interments at Graceland.
 Most of these were in a 100 ft wide strip along the southern border.
 Lots here were the cheapest in the cemetery, largely due to its marshy nature.